Sapori e Saperi Adventures Flavours and Knowledge of Italian Artisans

 Sunday

-Transfer to San Miniato
+Transfer to truffle hunter's home, San Miniato

 Accommodation: Fattoria Rozzalupi, Cerreto Guidi | Meals: Breakfast, Lunch, Dinner